 In my last blog post, I argued that you need to care about story.
-In fact, I tell this ALL my clients.
 Because "story" can mean so many things, let me shed some light on which central aspects of a story can be beneficial for you when you write a scientific paper.

 Narratives are not only central to books and films but also crucial when you tell someone about your research.
 Be that “someone” your neighbour who you are chatting to on the doorstep, or your research peers to whom you communicate via a journal article.
-Story-telling is so useful in those cases because we have evolved to understand and remember stories more easily than facts and are entertained by them at the same time.
+If we are communicating, we need to care about our readers or listeners.
+Story-telling is so useful here because we have evolved to understand and remember stories more easily than facts and are entertained by them at the same time.
 So, what makes up a story and how does story-telling work?

 With the help of a TV show, I will use this blog post to guide you through the elements and rules of a good story.
 In the next post, I will then show you how you can implement this in a research paper.